SatvikO7/Sentinel/README.md

 - Matching information provided in the metadata CSV
 - Enables multi-frame super-resolution training approaches
 - Supports temporal analysis and enhancement techniques
-# How to Run locally

-Clone the repository

-Open any notebook in Jupyter or Google Colab

-Install required dependencies

-Run cells sequentially

 ## How to Run Locally